Programming for Librarians: Where to begin

 Introduction

 There are a number of different languages in which you can write computer code.
-While it is difficult to find reliable data about this, it feels safe to claim that Python and R are currently the most widely used languages in the library sector.
+While it is difficult to find reliable data about this, it feels safe to claim that Python and R are currently the most widely used languages for experimentation and automation in the library sector.
 When you start learning how to program, it is probably best to focus on one language initially and to develop skills in one specific programming language.
 It must be stressed, however, that when you develop your expertise in one concrete language, this will inevitably help you to improve your computational thinking and to broaden your understanding of how programming languages function in general.
 Once you have learned about the nuts and bolts of one language, it becomes much easier to gain mastery over another language.

 Which programming language should you focus on?
 Python vs R?